-Two and three dimensional vector forces, resultants, components, and moments are applied to determine equilibrium conditions in trusses, frames, and machines.
-Center of mass, centroids, friction, and moments of inertia of area and mass are included.
-Both analytical and graphical solutions are considered.
+The student learns how to apply vector analysis of forces and moments to determine the equilibrium conditions in trusses, frames, and machines.
+The course also covers center of mass, centroids, friction, and moment of inertia.

-ENGINEERING 151 Materials of Engineering 3 UNITS - (UC:CSU)
+ENGINEERING 151 MATERIALS OF ENGINEERING 3 UNITS - (UC:CSU)